wa008/PopTranslate/README.md

 + 3.1: add speicial for chinese to reduce the pressure of service -- 2024.10.22
 + 3.2: don't translate for numbers -- 2024.10.23
 + 3.3: 1) update libertranslate into Gemini flash 2.0.
 2) update check selection valid function -- 2024.12.27
++ 4.0: transfer from Gemini flash model into Google Translate API -- 2025.1.16

 # TODO
 - [x] To make manually adjusted height of translate windows persist.